refinedev/refine/documentation/docs/api-reference/core/hooks/data/useUpdateMany/index.md

 ## Basic Usage

-`useUpdateMany` hook returns many useful properties and methods.
-One of them is `mutate` method which expects `values`, `resource` and `ids` as parameters.
+The `useUpdateMany` hook returns many useful properties and methods.
+One of them is the `mutate` method which expects `values`, `resource`, and `ids` as parameters.
 These parameters will be passed to the `updateMany` method from the `dataProvider` as parameters.

 ```tsx
 import { useUpdateMany } from "@pankod/refine-core";